 - Speak with organizations working to address early child care in your state to better understand the landscape and current gaps.

-- Include early care providers and professionals in conversations to ensure the inclusion of perspectives from these critical stakeholders.
+- Include early care providers and professionals in conversations to ensure the inclusion of perspectives from

 What We Did: To help define the problem, the Philadelphia Fed, in partnership with PolicyMap, released an interactive mapping tool.
 The tool shows where Delaware's licensed child care providers and facilities are located and highlights the mismatch between supply and demand in early care and education.
 The partners hosted a series of listening sessions with Delaware businesses to assess how the business community views the early care and education sector and its importance to Delaware’s workforce, employers, and regional economy.